 The Republic of Ecuador is a country in northwestern South America, bordered by Colombia and Peru.
 Ecuador is a representative democratic republic highly dependent on commodities, namely petroleum and agricultural products.
-The president of Ecuador is Guillermo Lasso.
+The current President of Ecuador, elected in 2023 for an initial 18-month term is Daniel Noboa.

 While the main language is also Spanish, there are other recognized languages in use for indigenous peoples such as Quechua, similar to Peru.